DuckInTie/Hard_Hat_Safety/README.md

 19. Use `ls models/hard_hat/` to check that your trained model is on the nano.
 A file named resnet18.onnx should be there.
 20. Set the NET and DATASET variables using `NET=models/hard_hat` and `DATASET=data/hard_hat`
-21. In order to see how your trained model works on an image already uploaded, use `imagenet.py --models=$NET/resnet.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/hard_hat/05.jpg display.jpg`.
+21. In order to see how your trained model works on an image already uploaded, use `imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/hard_hat/05.jpg hard_hat_test_01.jpg`.
+You should get a test image named hard_hat_01.jpg under **jetson-inference/python/training/classification**.
     - Here, hard_hat is the current category (out of hard_hat or no_hard_hat) that the model will pull an image from to test on.
 You can change this to no_hard_hat if you want to test an image without a hard hat.
     - 05.jpg is the name of the image tested.
 You can change this to any image name you want to be tested inside hard_hat or no_hard_hat.
 There is 01.jpg to 20.jpg available with the downloaded package, but you can also add your own images into the folder and input its name to test it.
-    - display.jpg is the name that the tested image will be saved as.
+    - hard_hat_01.jpg is the name that the tested image will be saved as.
 Change this to what you want the output name to be.
 22. If you want to run all of the test images at once, follow these steps:

     - Create two new directories using `mkdir $DATASET/test_output_hard_hat $DATASET/test_output_no_hard_hat`.
 Run these commands: